 Learn more about MWS Alumni >

-MWHS works closely with students and parents to support them in the college admissions process.
-An MWHS Guidance Counselor is available to both students and parents on a daily basis to answer questions and facilitate this process.
-In order to provide the most advantageous expertise, MWHS works with Strategies For College (SFC) in the college search and financial aid process.
+MWS works closely with students and parents to support them in the college admissions process.
+An MWS Guidance Counselor is available to both students and parents on a daily basis to answer questions and facilitate this process.
+In order to provide the most advantageous expertise, MWS works with Strategies For College (SFC) in the college search and financial aid process.
 SFC has extensive experience with Waldorf students and offers excellent proprietary online resources.
-Some SFC services require additional fees, which are specially priced for MWHS families.
+Some SFC services require additional fees, which are specially priced for MWS families.

-MWHS takes particular pride in our support services for the application process itself.
+MWS takes particular pride in our support services for the application process itself.
 We work closely with students on managing and mastering the Common Application and devote many hours to helping students craft the best possible college essay.
-In fact, alumni Morgan Elliot's (MWHS '15) admissions essay is featured on the Connecticut College admissions website as an example of "Essays That Worked."
+In fact, alumni Morgan Elliot's (MWS '15) admissions essay is featured on the Connecticut College admissions website as an example of "Essays That Worked."

 11th Grade (Fall) : Parent/Student Intro to the College Admissions Process